-Crime statistics for the El Rio distance site for 2016, 2017, and 2018 are found in Appendix C of this ASR.
-ATSU posts reportable crime statistics for public access at ope.ed.gov/security/.
-Yearly disclosures of crime statistics to students and employees occur in accordance with the "Annual Security Report Distribution" section of this ASR.
+Crime statistics for 2016, 2017, and 2018 are found in Appendix D. ATSU posts reportable crime statistics for public access at ope.ed.gov/security/.
+Yearly disclosures of crime statistics to students and employees occur in accordance with the "Report distribution" section of this ASR.